-Some people who usually have normal blood pressure find that it spikes when they visit the doctor.
+Some people who usually have normal blood pressure find that it spikes when the doctor takes a measurement.
 This condition is called white coat hypertension or the white coat effect.
-While white coat syndrome may make the blood pressure read higher than it is, the effect may be a sign of an underlying blood pressure condition.
+White coat syndrome can make a person’s blood pressure read higher than usual, potentially leading to an incorrect diagnosis.

-Normal blood pressure levels are around 120/80 millimeters of mercury (mmHg).
-Doctors usually define hypertension as a blood pressure reading of anything above 140/90 mmHg.
+Doctors usually define hypertension as a blood pressure reading of over 130/80 mm Hg.

-- lack of physical activity
+- low levels of physical activity

 - a family history of high blood pressure